Brad Pitt And Angelina Jolie Reconciliation? Is It Possible? [Rumors]

 Brad Pitt and Angelina Jolie were allegedly seen walking together in the French Quarter in late January.
 The couple seemed to be getting along well according to Be Yahoo.

-Angelina Jolie and Brad Pitt’s children were reportedly instrumental in persuading Ange she had made a mistake in dismissing their father.
+Angelina Jolie and Brad Pitt’s children were reportedly instrumental in persuading Angie she had made a mistake in dismissing their father.

 “They’ve been very vocal about missing their dad and wanting mummy and Daddy to get back together,”